jvansch1/ycharts-wiki/IP-Switch-Guide.md

 This guide goes over the necessary process to switch our IP addresses across staging and production.
 The general steps are as follows:

 1. Allocate new IP addresses.
-2. Send list of new IPs to relevant organizations so they can whitelist them first.
+2. Send list of new IPs to relevant organizations so they can whitelist them first (tell them there is 1 month sunset period).
-3. Once we confirm that they are whitelisted, one by one associate the IPs to our NAT servers.
+3. Once we confirm that they are whitelisted, switch out the IP for staging and make sure it works for about a week.
+Then one by one associate the IPs to our NAT servers in production once it works on staging.
 4. Update the new IPs in other various places in our code (Fab file, SSH Config, etc..)

 ### 1. Allocate new IP Address